magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_right-view-the-place-of-coolness.md

 The Place of Coolness
 =====================

-\<p class="chapter-footnote"\>*Note*: This talk has been published elsewhere under the title: ‘*Right View – the Place of Coolness*’\</p\>
+<p class="chapter-footnote" markdown="1">*Note*: This talk has been
+published elsewhere under the title: ‘*Right View – the Place of Coolness*’</p>

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
-class="dropcaps-words"\>he practice of Dhamma goes against\</span\> our habits, the truth goes against our desires; so there is difficulty in the practice.
+class="dropcaps-words" markdown="1">he practice of Dhamma goes
+against</span>&nbsp; our habits, the truth goes against our desires;
+so there is difficulty in the practice.
 Some things which we understand as wrong may be right, while the things we take to be right may be wrong.
 Why is this?
 Because our minds are in darkness, we don’t clearly see the Truth.
 We don’t really know anything and so are fooled by people’s lies.
 They point out what is right as being wrong and we believe it; that which is wrong, they say is right, and we believe that.
 This is because we are not yet our own masters.
 Our moods lie to us constantly.
 We shouldn’t take this mind and its opinions as our guide, because it doesn’t know the truth.

 Some people don’t want to listen to others at all, but this is not the way of a man of wisdom.
 A wise man listens to everything.
 One who